burke-software/django-report-builder/README.md

 REPORT_BUILDER_EXCLUDE = ['user'] # Allow all models except User to be accessed

+You may also limit which fields in a model can be used.
+Just add the property:

+    report_builder_exclude_fields = () # Lists or tuple of excluded fields

 Export to Report action is disabled by default.
 To enable set REPORT_BUILDER_GLOBAL_EXPORT = True